2019 Thai general election: Preferred party

-Preferred Prime Minister
+Preferred prime minister

 Traditionally, political parties support their party leader as the prime minister.
 However, in this election, multiple parties have declared support for Prayut Chan-o-cha as the next prime minister.
 Prayut is not an official member of any political party, however, several of his cabinet ministers and advisors are leaders of the Palang Pracharath Party.
 Palang Pracharat is widely acknowledged as the political vehicle for Prayut to return as prime minister in a democratic regime.
 On 8 February, Prayut officially became Palang Pracharat's candidate for prime minister.

 In a December 2018 interview, Satitra Thananithichoti, an academic with expertise in polling and analysis, raised concerns with prime minister candidate polls.
 He revealed that from the polling data he has seen, a significant number of people said their preferred prime minister candidate was Prayut but also stated that their preferred political party was Pheu Thai, which does not support Prayut.
 Satitra pointed out that this could explain why Prayut regularly wins PM polls while Palang Pracharat often loses in party polls.